binhanle/eem202a-project/README.md

 ### Direct CNN Approach

 This was the first attempted approach towards solving the audio/video synchronization problem.
 This was also the one highlighted in the initial proposal.
-The audio and video were trained separately in two convolutional neural networks (CNNs).
+The model consists of two CNNs, a concatenation step to join the branches, several fully-connected layers, and a linear output neuron that represents the frame offset between the audio and video inputs.
+The CNNs were trained simultaneously on video frame windows and spectrograms from their corresponding audio segments.

 <p align="center">
 	<img src="https://github.com/binhanle/eem202a-project/blob/master/Images/strat1.png" />